 Grand Lake Stream offers river fishing for landlocked salmon as well as brook trout.
 From the third week of May through June, two to three pound salmon are common.
 This is a dam controlled area and fly fishing only.

 We have our own boat launch and docking facilities with electricity.
 You may bring your own boat or rent one of our boats--14 - 15 foot aluminum with 8 horsepower motors.

-Also note that we sell non-resident fishing licenses.
+Also note that we sell non-resident fishing licenses on the premises.

 Our traditional Maine guided trips can be a great experience.
 This experience not only offers fishing our lake and different lakes that surround us, our guides can teach and show you some tactics on getting more and bigger fish!

 Throughout the area here, you may see eagles, moose, loons, and many species of water fowl.
 Your guide will try to tailor your trip to what you want to do.
 The type of fishing whether you like fly fishing, spin casting, or bait fishing is all possible depending on local conditions and weather.
 Your guide will try and bring you to where the fish are working and give you the best chance of landing that trophy!

 Our guides can take two people per guide in a grand laker canoe, powered with an outboard motor.
 The canoes have been used by guides since the early 1900s and provides an opportunity "to step back into time" when the world was at a much slower pace.

 I highly recommend to everyone, even if you have been coming to the north country for years, to experience a guided trip first hand and catch the true feeling on what our area really has to offer.